IBM-Cloud/docs/services/mobileaccess/protecting-resources-local.md

 ## Configuring mobile applications to work with a local development server
 {: #configuring-local}

-Initialize the {{site.data.keyword.amashort}} Client SDKs with the real URL of your {{site.data.keyword.Bluemix_notm}} application and use the localhost (or IP address) in each of your requests.
+Initialize the {{site.data.keyword.amashort}} client SDKs with the real URL of your {{site.data.keyword.Bluemix_notm}} application and use the localhost (or IP address) in each of your requests.
 See the following samples.

 You might need to change `localhost` to an actual IP address of your development server in the following examples.